junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "So you are living in a dead secret community's secret base, with a locked-up Devil in it.
 And you want the Devil to basically willingly self-sacrifice in order to save the whole world and all the remaining angels and the falling souls."
 Ellen summarizes slowly.

-"And by Devil, we're talking about the same Devil we ran into at that time with those demons and Hellhounds before the Apocalypse?"
+"And by Devil, we're talking about the same Devil we ran into last time with those demons and Hellhounds before the Apocalypse?"
 Jo adds, eyes straight on Dean.

 Dean winces, looking away.
 "Yes," he admits, tasting a bitterness on his tongue.
 "And we probably also have to help Lucifer get stronger, more powerful and brighter, to even think of making it work."